 A Short Guide to Hiking

-A hike, however short or slow, is one of the best ways to get in shape while taking advantage of beautiful weather and scenery in South Carolina.
+A hike, however short or long, is one of the best ways to get in shape while taking advantage of beautiful weather and scenery in South Carolina.
 Slightly uneven surfaces and mild hills are enough to engage all the muscles in your legs and core and give you a cardio workout.

 Getting started can be daunting, but hiking doesn’t have to be a huge undertaking.
 It can be a relaxing walk through the woods, or a fast paced trek from marker to marker.
 Whether you’re experienced or a beginner, keep these tips in mind.